OrangeNostril/sfaster/README.md

 If no argument is provided and `input.txt` is blank, an empty board will be used by default.

-While the program is running, every solution will be written as a string to `output.txt` as it is found.
+While the program is running, every solution will be written to `output.txt` as it is found.
+By default, the solutions will be written as fumens, but to have solutions printed as strings, add `-F string` to your command.
 Keep in mind that the output file can get very large if a large number of solutions are found.
-To convert the solutions to fumens, run `strings_to_fumens.py` and your converted solutions will be written to `output_fumens.txt`, but know that this tool can be very slow when converting large solution sets (this tool will be replaced and automated soon).

-Sfaster doesn't have some of the more niche flags in sfinder yet, but it currently implements the most common ones:
+Sfaster doesn't have some of the more niche flags in sfinder yet, but it currently implements the most common ones, with some changes:
 * `-p`, `--patterns` Piece order restrictions.
 If no pattern is specified, piece restrictions will not be considered.
 * `-c`, `--clear-line` Number of lines to clear.
 Defaults to 4.
 * `-H`, `--hold` Whether to allow hold to be used.
 Specify `use` to allow, or `avoid` to disallow.
 Defaults to `use`.
 * `-d`, `--drop` Specify movement abilities (ie: enable 180 spins).
 Currently, the options are `soft` (or `softdrop`), `jstris180`, or `tetris180`.
 To enable 180 spins with the 180 kick table for either jstris or tetr.io, choose `jstris180` or `tetrio180`, respectively.
     * Warning: the 180 kicktables use the same logic as the other kicktables, but they haven't been thoroughly tested yet.
+* `-F`, `--format-solution` Unique to sfaster, specify whether solutions should be written as fumens or strings.
+Choose `fumen` or `string`, defaults to `fumen`.

 ### NEW AND UPCOMING FEATURES
 #### New features: